HazemAboud/FastIOT/README.md

 **Presentation:** https://youtu.be/Ew-vjJqzfY8

-FastIOT is a full-stack IoT monitoring platform with a Python/FastAPI backend, a React dashboard, and MQTT-based device communication.
-It provides real-time sensor visualization, threshold-based labeling, actuator control, config management, AI-powered insights, and health monitoring — all through a web interface.
+FastIOT is a full-stack IoT monitoring platform with real-time sensor visualization, threshold-based labeling, actuator control, configuration management, AI-powered analysis, and device health monitoring — all from a web dashboard.
+Sensor nodes publish telemetry over MQTT to an embedded broker; the backend stores readings in MySQL, streams them to the dashboard via WebSocket, and exposes REST endpoints for management, threshold sync, and config control.

+---

 ## Architecture